Sakethtadimeti/checkin-app/backend/README.md

 ### getUsers Lambda

-Returns all users from the `checkin-users` DynamoDB table.
+Returns all users from the DynamoDB table.

 **Features:**